balak4/Optimizing-Evac-Routes/README.md

-# Identifying Blocked Roads in Real-Time
+# Optimizing Evacuation Routes, by Identifying Blocked Roads in Real-Time

 ## Overview